UCSD Med School Acceptance Rate & How to Get In

 How to Get Into UC San Diego School of Medicine

 Getting into UCSD School of Medicine takes more than just good grades and a solid MCAT score.
-Adcoms are looking for students who are not only academically excellent but also clinically experienced and deeply committed to service.
+The AdCom is looking for students who are not only academically excellent but also clinically experienced and deeply committed to service.

 Below we break down how you can show them you’re one of those students.